Charlie Harper (Two and a Half Men): History

 When Charlie's mother Evelyn was pregnant with him (for 7 and a half months), his parents thought that he was going to be a girl, since the ultrasound showed no signs of a penis.
+By Charlie's own admission, he was a 'preemie' or born prematurely (Alan too) because, as he put it, "my mother waits nine months for NOTHING".
 According to Evelyn, Charlie was always "a little drama queen" when he grew up.
 After his father died of food poisoning, Charlie and his brother Alan had three stepdads.
 The first, Harry Luther Gorsky, left Evelyn for a young woman (Charlie refers to Harry as "a little tyrant"), and Evelyn was also present at his funeral, the second was a twitchy gay man from Texas who called him and Alan "buckaroos", and the third was "the Carpet King", a fat man whom Charlie liked the most because he had "a grateful daughter".
 Well into his 40s, Charlie believed "the Carpet King" owned a carpeting business until his mother explained that the man's name was actually sexual slang rather than his profession.

 When Charlie was young, he was embarrassed by his younger brother Alan; on Alan's first-ever day of school, Charlie told everyone at school that Alan was his shaved monkey (he later explained he did this because he always wanted a shaved monkey).
 He also gave his brother frequent wedgies and bullied him whenever he could.
 Charlie has dependably had a troubled association with Alan, and would go to all expenses to escape being a decent sibling to him.
 As a child, Charlie once put a toy in Alan's pocket to shop-lift, and when they got caught, he influenced Alan to assume the fault.
 Charlie drank a lot when he was a teenager, was a chain smoker, and constantly ran away, nevertheless his mother did not mind because he always came back, and generally did not care about her sons.
 He once even, when he was 16, drove to Tijuana, Mexico with a school nurse.
 When he was 17, he almost married a woman whom he thought was the love of his life, but relented.
 Charlie says that if he did not, he would at that point be married to a "65-year-old retired belly dancer".
 Charlie constantly criticizes Alan and Jake's presence in his house, but generally seems happy that they are around, because they are the only people who have known him for a long time and accept his unconventional life.
 When Alan was surprised to find that Charlie did not have their mother's cell phone number in his contacts list, Charlie told him "If I can't eat it, bang it or bet on it, it's not in my phone."
 On a later episode, it is shown Charlie does have his mother's number.
 He has it on the speed dial address that he finds appropriate for her, "666".